KINGS OF THE REPUBLIC

 I’m writing this series in the stylings of an historical fiction, treating the world and its history as real.
 For this reason, I’ve chosen to write it from the POV’s of multiple characters, told across a period of history rather than a single event.
 The first book takes place over four years, as does the second, while the entire series will be as many of fifty.
 In this way, Galia is the main character, and the other characters are used to tell her story.

 With that in mind, A Song of Ice and Fire by George R. R. Martin is a big influence on this series.
 The POV style that he uses through the series is how I’ve chosen to tell this story.
-And his approach to characters also, real people who are neither good or bad, protagonist or antagonist, and who make decisions based on what they need at the time rather than what the story needs.
-For better or worse.
+And his approach to characters also, real people who are neither good nor bad, protagonist nor antagonist, and who make decisions based on what they need at the time rather than what the story needs, for better or worse.
 Hopefully, my characters are of a similar moral complexity.

 Another huge influence on this series is The Masters of Rome by Colleen Mcllough, an epic historical fiction series set in Ancient Rome from 110BC-27BC.
 Historically accurate to a fault, this sweeping body of work, which contains seven massive novels, deftly tracks the fall of the Roman Republic and the rise of the Empire.
 Told from the perspectives of dozens of historical characters, all of whom exist in that same moral grey zone as ASOIAF’s, this series is fantastic.
 The historical elements of this series, and even some events, have influenced my series greatly.